 When Oscars become reproductive, they mostly lay spawns in the tank itself.
 You don’t have to create a spawning pond on purpose for Oscars if they are the only fish in the aquariums.

 One thing that should be kept in mind is that even though Oscars are small in size, they still are very hyperactive and aggressive especially when there is any movement or loud noises near their tanks.

 Tiger Oscar in a fury may effortlessly hurt or kill fish of much larger sizes if they think that they pose a risk to their eggs or young ones.
-In the event that that there are some other Oscars in the tank and the security of the juveniles is threatened, it’s smarter to have a different tank of around 30 gallons limit.
+If there are some other Oscars in the tank and the security of the juveniles is threatened, it’s smarter to have a different tank of around 30 gallons limit.

 While it is better to place a big flat rock at the bottom of the aquarium where the spawns are present, the substrate is not important.
 The water should be kept neutral and the temperature of the water should be raised from 26 to 28 degrees Celsius.

-During the time when Oscars are laying spawns, their color becomes very bright, their body color may deepen to dark black and the spots on their body become bright red.
+When Oscars are laying spawns, their color becomes very bright, their body color may deepen to dark black and the spots on their body become bright red.
 In the beginning, male Oscars might not be good at tolerating the female Oscars.

-Oscar Fish and Oscar Cichlid Life Expectancy
+Oscar Fish Life Expectancy